By Gideon Gordon

 Photo Credit: Relief from the National Library of Ireland on The Commons

-In current conversations about the intersection of masculinity and imperial oppression, a proper progressive line views masculinity as part and parcel of a larger colonial structure.
+In current conversations about the intersection of masculinity and imperial oppression, a common progressive approach views masculinity as part and parcel of a larger colonial structure.
 Colonization imposed new concepts of masculinity onto colonized people; to properly decolonize society, we need to identify the range of ways that masculinity can be performed and recognize that the norms we take for granted are in fact historically constructed and can be reconstructed in different ways.

 Colonization of non-European societies by European cultures produced distinctly new forms of masculinity, for both colonists and those displaced by them.
 Colonists became “real men” through colonization; Clive Moore notes how the process of colonization in Queensland, Australia created a mythology of masculine Australian men, with Queenslander manhood defined in contrast to recent arrivals from the British Isles, women, and the Aboriginal people of Australia (Moore 1998).
 The masculinity gained through colonization was by comparison to others: both native people of the region and the people of the colonist’s nation left behind at home.